-The plant sale is the major fundraising for the Fluvanna Master Gardeners.
-It is the first Saturday in May and is from 9 am until noon.
-It is an approved project for master gardeners to acquire hours.
+The plant sale is the major fundraiser for the Fluvanna Master Gardeners.
+It is the last Saturday in April and is from 9 am until noon.
+It is an approved project for master gardeners to acquire hours as a major activity at the sale is educating community members about sustainable gardening and proper care of the plants they purchase.
 The plants we sell are suited to our area and helps put your book knowledge to practical application.

 Help Desk VCE Office – year round

-This is a major community service and FMGs support the phone line in the VCE office and answering questions from county residents via email and phone.
+This is a major community service and FMGs support the phone line in the VCE office and answer questions from county residents via email and phone from home.
 Residents bring in soil and plant samples for review and follow up in the VT labs.
-In addition, FMGs offer in person Help Desks at the Farmers’ Market at Pleasant Grove (selected Tuesday afternoons from April through October) and at various Community Events (Fluvanna Public Library, FMG Plant Sale, Community Education Programs and other community sites).
+In addition, FMGs offer in person Help Desks at the Fluvanna Public Library (selected Tuesday afternoons from April through October) and at various Community Events (Fluvanna Public Library, FMG Plant Sale, Community Education Programs and other community sites).
 Dates for these events are posted on the FMG website.

 Lake Monticello Beautification (LMBC)

 This is an approved project for Fluvanna Master Gardeners.
 Members of LMBC Corps maintain about 56 gardens at Lake Monticello.
 Members can put their knowledge of plants, shrubs and pruning to work in the gardens and teach others these skills.
 LMBC members also provide the lake with a phone book, holiday house tour and other avenues to put your gardening knowledge to work.

 Members meet on the first Monday of the month for the general meetings from February to December.
 The work parties are from February to October.
 FMGs earn volunteer hours for participating.

 This community day has a County Fair atmosphere with a focus on historic agriculture and farming.
 FMGs offer an exhibit and Help Desk.